-A summary of research or project report must be submitted upon completion of the fellowship
+- A summary of research or project presentation must be submitted upon completion of the fellowship

-Awardees are expected to present their work at the end of the fellowship in a public event at the National Churchill Library and Center
+- Awardees are expected to present their work at the end of the fellowship in a public event at the National Churchill Leadership Center

-All applications will be reviewed by a committee comprised of GW librarians, faculty and International Churchill Society advisors.
-Awards will be distributed in two payments, at the start and completion of the fellowship.
-Funds can be used to support housing, travel and/or research-related materials.
+All applications will be reviewed by a committee of GW librarians, faculty, and International Churchill Society advisors.
+Awards will be distributed in two payments, at the beginning and completion of the fellowship.
+Funds can be used to support travel and/or research-related materials.

 To be considered, applications must be received by Thursday, August 31, 2021.
 Fellowship recipients will be notified by September 30, 2021.

 - Statement of Interest introducing yourself and explaining your interest in global leadership and how it relates to the example set by Winston Churchill (250 words max).

 - Project proposal outlining your scope of research and how you would utilize the fellowship funding (500 words max).

 - CV or resume